rstoyanchev/spring-websocket-portfolio/README.md

     <unzip_dir>/glassfish4/bin/asadmin start-domain

 Set `GLASSFISH4_HOME` as an environment variable and use [deployGlassfish.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployGlassfish.sh) in this directory.

 Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>

-### WildFly/Undertow

-Unzip the WildFly server.

-Set `WILDFLY_HOME` as an environment variable and use [deployWildFly.sh](https://github.com/rstoyanchev/spring-websocket-portfolio/blob/master/deployWildFly.sh) in this directory.

-Open a browser and go to <http://localhost:8080/spring-websocket-portfolio/index.html>